sjbennett123/polarlarp/content/events/non_larp.md

 ---
 title: non larp events
+hidden: true
 ---

 - Cook outs at a Park
 - Bowling Nights
 - Axe Throwing
-- Movie Nights (not as social but could throw something together after)...........
+- Movie Nights (not as social but could throw something together after)
-- Card Parties.........or just a
+- Card Parties.
-- General Meet n Greet at a Kareoke Place.......
+-  Kareoke

- find out where eveyrone is from and try to do it within reason of the majority
+ find out where everyone is from and try to do it within reason of the majority

  stagger events of where to have things